caseyg/awesome/TOPICS.md

 *   [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.

+*   [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.

 *   [agno-agi/agno](https://github.com/agno-agi/agno) - Agno is a lightweight, high-performance library for building Agents.

 *   [elie222/inbox-zero](https://github.com/elie222/inbox-zero) - The world's best AI personal assistant for email.
 Open source app to help you reach inbox zero fast.